You are here

 Partner Support

-Property developers, municipalities and heritage organizations have joined HCF in making presentations to the Standing Committee on Finance in making the case for federal tax incentives for the rehabilitation of heritage properties.
-Along with HCF's, we include some of them here:
+Property developers, municipalities and heritage organizations have joined the National Trust in making presentations to the Standing Committee on Finance calling for federal tax incentives for the rehabilitation of heritage properties.
+Along with the National Trust, we include some of them here:

 Woodcliffe Corporation, Toronto